UMDBPP/MARS/README.md

-#SupersonicCutdown
+#Supersonic EM Cutdown Module
-##Arduino sketch for Supersonic EM Cutdown module (Arduino Uno with BMP180 pressure sensor attached)
+##Developed for the Space Systems Laboratory at the University of Maryland

-###Developed for the Space Systems Laboratory at the University of Maryland
+Board: Arduino Uno connected to BMP180 pressure sensor

 ##Pins
 electromagnet is on pin 13 (Arduino Uno)